sagyzdop/Assignment-3/Executive_Summary.md

 ### What Was Accomplished

 - Complete normalized database schema with proper relationships
-- Cloud deployment on PythonAnywhere with Supabase PostgreSQL
+- Cloud deployment on Render.com with Supabase PostgreSQL
 - Automatic schema initialization on first application startup
 - All 14 SQL queries functioning correctly (updates, deletes, joins, aggregations, views)
 - Full-stack web application with complete CRUD operations for all entities